askt208/Glucose/README.md

 Glucose assignment for Programming III

 # Liver cancer death and alocohol consumption
-This repository contains the analysis of the contibuous glucose level consumption datasets.
+This repository contains the analysis of the contibuous continuous glucose datasets.
 Purpose: to investigate the glucose level of a subject.

 # Methodology